Soumya-420/SecureCorp-Security-Assessment/README.md

 *DISCLAIMER: This tool is a simulation for educational and portfolio purposes only.
 No actual systems are harmed during the use of this website.*

-## Legal Notice
+## Commercial License

+This project is NOT open source.

-This project is publicly visible for viewing purposes only.
+The source code is publicly visible for review only.

-No rights are granted to use, copy, modify, distribute, or reuse any part of this code without explicit written permission from the author.

-© 2026 Soumyadeep Saha.
-All Rights Reserved.
+Any use, reproduction, modification, or distribution requires a separate paid commercial license from the author.

+For commercial licensing inquiries, please contact:
+📧 soumyadeepsaha2025@gmail.com

 **© 2025 SecureCorp Systems**